 If there is no social security agreement, the legislation of both countries must be examined.
-An artist, who is employed for a year in a country and no agreement exists, is subject to the social security legislation of the host country, while the obligation to contribute to the German social insurance may remain in effect.
+An artist or creative, who is employed for a year in a country and no agreement exists, is subject to the social security legislation of the host country, while the obligation to contribute to the German social insurance may remain in effect.
 Double insurance is thus not ruled out.
-The same applies analogously to an artist from outside of Europe, who works in Germany for a year (or longer).
+The same applies analogously to an artist or creative from outside of Europe, who works in Germany for a year (or longer).

 From Germany to a country outside of Europe

 Postings (and self-postings) to countries outside the EU, the EEA, and Switzerland are only possible if a bilateral social security agreement exists and provides for such measures.
 If it does, the posted German worker may still be subject to the German social insurance system and will thus continue to make the same contributions to the German carrier and be entitled to claim benefits through it.
 He/She does not become subject to social insurance abroad.
 Germany has entered into bilateral agreements with about 50 countries (including the EU und EEA countries) that differ greatly.
 The agreements do not always cover all branches of social insurance (health, accident, unemployment, long-term care, pension) but instead pertain only to certain areas of it (cf. list of contract states).
 And sometimes no comparable compulsory insurances exist in the other country.